Unifying Speech Editing Detection and Content Localization via Prior-Enhanced Audio LLMs: Method

-To overcome potential semantic drift in Large Language Models when processing audio signals and to enforce the audio encoder to capture intrinsic differences in feature-space distributions between bona fide and edited speech, we propose a centroid clustering based acoustic consistency-aware loss ($\mathcal{L}_{audio}$).
-The key intuition is that the acoustic features of bona fide speech should exhibit high temporal distributional consistency, whereas partially edited speech inevitably contains anomalous frames deviating from the overall distribution.
+To mitigate the model's over-reliance on semantic information, we introduce an acoustic consistency-aware loss based on centroid clustering to explicitly enforce the modeling of local acoustic inconsistencies.

-Specifically, we extract the audio feature sequence $f_a \in \mathbb{R}^{L \times d}$ from the last layer of the audio encoder, where $L$ denotes the number of frames and $d$ the feature dimension.
-The feature centroid is computed as
+Let $f_a \in \mathbb{R}^{L \times d}$ denote the hidden representation sequence corresponding to audio tokens, where $L$ is the number of audio tokens and $d$ is the feature dimension.
+The centroid is computed as:

-and the cosine distance $d_i$ between each frame feature $f_a^i$ and the centroid $c$ is used to measure acoustic deviation.
+and the cosine distance between each token representation and the centroid is defined as:

-Based on the audio labels, we design an asymmetric optimization objective:
+We design an asymmetric objective for bona fide and edited speech:

-where $\mathcal{B}$ and $\mathcal{E}$ denote the sets of bona fide and edited speech samples, respectively, and $S_{topk}$ represents the set of the top-$K\%$ frames with the largest deviations.
+where $\mathcal{B}$ and $\mathcal{E}$ denote bona fide and edited speech, respectively, $S_{topk}$ is the set of top-$K\%$ tokens with the largest distances, which focuses on the most salient anomalous regions, and $m$ is a margin.

-For bona fide audio, we impose a \textit{cohesion constraint} to enforce all frame features to be tightly clustered around the centroid, optimizing both global compactness and worst-case deviation.
-Conversely, for edited audio, we impose a \textit{dispersion constraint}, which enlarges the separation between the centroid and anomalous frames to amplify subtle local acoustic discrepancies.
+For bona fide speech, we enforce a \textit{cohesion constraint} that encourages all audio-token representations to remain compact around the centroid.
+For edited speech, we focus on tokens with large deviations and apply a margin-based constraint to encourage the presence of anomalous patterns.